-Through innovative partnerships, teaching artists of the Black Hills Playhouse are transforming lives through theatre programs inclusive of people with disabilities
+Through innovative partnerships, teaching artists of the Black Hills Playhouse are transforming lives through theatre programs inclusive of people of all ages and abilities.

 Two times a week, teaching artists from the Black Hills Playhouse head to Dakotabilities and work with adults with disabilities.
 These sessions are packed full of laughter, movement, and joy.

 Participants' choices are integral in this groundbreaking theatre education program which provides opportunities for people to become more confident in their communication and performance skills.

 Three times a year, family, friends, and community members gather to celebrate the work of each class as they perform.